Munich-Quantum-Software-Stack/QIR-to-Qiskit-Translator/docs/index.md

 ## API Documentation

-Detailed API documentation for the MQSS Qiskit_QIR:
+Detailed API documentation for the MQSS QIR_Qiskit:

 - [MQSSQiskitQIRElememts](api/mqss_qir_py_elements.md): Desribes the internal representation of the QIR elements
 - [MQSSQiskitQIRRegex](api/mqss_qir_py_regex.md): The set of auxiliary functions to parse the QIR instructions